fossasia/labyrinth/.github/ISSUE_TEMPLATE/add-tile.md

 ### Closing Criteria
 <!-- When these criteria are met, we can close the issue. -->

 - [ ] The tile is added to the labyrinth and reachable.
-Please provide the path.
+Please provide the directions.
 - [ ] The tile is properly rendered.